-This travel-blog is a continuation of my travel-blog A Lovely 3-day-stay in Reykhólar in the Westfjords Region - Part 1.
-That travel-blog was becoming so long, that I had to create 2 more parts as there is just so much to see and do here at Reykhólar and in the vicinity.
+This travel blog is a continuation of my travel blog, A Lovely 3-day Stay in Reykhólar in the Westfjords Region - Part 1.
+There is just so much to see and do in this area that I ended up writing three travel blogs about Reykhólar.

-After visiting the beautiful area of the loons the day was only to get better, as now I popped in at the Reykhólar Seabaths to see if they had a spot for me as the weather was heavenly.
-We had decided on hiking to the northernmost glacier in Iceland, Drangajökull glacier, on this day, but I so wanted to try out the sea baths.
+After visiting the beautiful area of the loons, the day was only to get better, as now I popped in at the Reykhólar Seabaths to see if they had a spot for me, as the weather was heavenly.

 The Reykhólar Seabaths

-I fell head over heels in love with seaweed in London, especially the Nori type of seaweed, which is also used for sushi.
+I fell head over heels in love with seaweed in London, especially Nori, which is also used for sushi.
 This was way before people started raving about sushi.
-Imported seaweed is very expensive in Iceland, so every time I go abroad I fill my suitcase with Nori seaweed.
-And here in Iceland, we are surrounded by the sea, just imagine that I have to import seaweed to Iceland!

 Checking the temperature of the Reykhólar Seabaths